 Saturation diving is one of the most unique, otherly world experiences that any welder could have.
 It’s the ultimate combination of fear, risk, reward and isolation.
-With the dangers involved comes one of the biggest paychecks in the industry, with some diving welders pulling in $45,000 a month!
+With the dangers involved comes one of the biggest paychecks in the industry.
 But what is saturation welding really like and is the money worth it?

 What is Saturation Welding?

 If you’ve ever dove deep down into a pool, you might have felt a lot of pressure on your head.
 As you dive further and further, your body is exposed to more and more pressure from the water around you.

 The reverse happens as well.
 If you start deep underwater and swim towards the surface, less and less pressure is put on your body (and the air inside of it).
 This is why divers are taught not to hold their breath if they have to quickly ascend underwater.
 As they rise, the air in their lungs will expand, eventually rupturing the organs if not exhaled.

 For deep sea divers, the biggest problem is nitrogen bubbles, which come into our bloodstream through the air we breathe.
 Normally, these bubbles are so small, they easily pass through our veins without any issues.
 But if you’re on the bottom of the ocean and begin trying to rise back up to the surface, the bubbles will expand and block off blood flow (similar to a stroke or heart attack).
 Divers must slowly ascend to the surface in order to give the nitrogen bubbles enough time to leave their body.